pawelzeja098/Race-optimization-reinforcement-learning/README.md

 Modern motorsport strategy relies heavily on data-driven decision making.
 The goal of this project is to:
 1. **Process telemetry data from the Le Mans Ultimate simulator** (lap times, tire wear, fuel consumption, weather, collision impacts, etc.).
-2. **Train neural network models** to reproduce realistic race dynamics and generate synthetic race sequences.
+2. **Train recurrent neural network model (LSTM)** to reproduce realistic race dynamics and generate synthetic race sequences.
 3. Use these simulations as an **environment for RL algorithms**, enabling agents to learn optimal race strategies without the cost of real-world or in-game testing.

 ## ⚙️ Current Features